robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/15-Install-Azure-Kubernetes-Service/README.md

 4. Once the registry is created, click `Go to Resource` then

-   - Switch to the Access Keys tab
+   - In the Settings section, open the Access Keys tab

    - Enable the Admin user

    - Copy the Admin login and passwords.
 We'll need these to login to the docker command-line.

    From this screen, you can also change or disable the passwords.

 Create Kubernetes Cluster